Mersen130/Quarantine_Assistant/README.md

-## Login (`/`)
+## Login (`/`,`/SignIn`)

+Both of the above urls can direct user to the signIn page.
+The url `/` will direct to the Login page if the user is not logged in, otherwise it will direct to the dashboard according the usertype.
 This page lets users log in the app.
 There are a few accounts you can login with for now:

 - Regular user: (username, password) pairs user, user